Master's Programs Requirements

 4+1 Master's Programs

 In some programs, undergraduate students have the option of obtaining a master's degree with one additional year of study beyond the bachelor's degree (4+1).
-Program requirements vary, but most 4+1 degrees do not require a thesis, in which case 30 credit hours of additional coursework beyond the bachelor's level are required.
-Those programs that offer a thesis-based 4+1 option require 24 credit hours of coursework beyond the bachelor's level.
+Program requirements vary with graded thesis/comprehensive requirements.
+In programs without a six-credit graded thesis/comprehensive exam requirement, 30 credit hours of additional coursework beyond the bachelor's level are required.
+Those programs that offer a six-credit graded thesis-/comprehensive-based 4+1 option require 24 credit hours of coursework beyond the bachelor's level.
 In some cases, a modified undergraduate curriculum is required to complete the 4+1 program; e.g., enrollment during the senior year in 6000-level courses that can be applied to both the bachelor's and master's degrees.
 Because this may be the case, interested students are advised to consult with their program's graduate advisor prior to their junior year to obtain specific instructions for participation in the 4+1 program.
 Tuition for the fifth year of the 4+1 program is set by the appropriate school or program.

 Additional Requirements